Directives๐Ÿ”—

 value = DirectiveArgument(GraphQLNonNull(GraphQLString), description="Version value.")

-2) As class attribute docstring.
+2) As class attribute docstring, if ENABLE_CLASS_ATTRIBUTE_DOCSTRINGS is enabled.

 1